-ICI is a designated University Center for Excellence in Developmental Disabilities (UCEDD - pronounced U Said), part of a national network of similar programs in major universities and teaching hospitals across the country.
-The Institute is home to over 70 projects and 6 Affiliated Centers addressing disability issues across the lifespan.
+ICI is a designated University Center for Excellence in Developmental Disabilities, part of a national network of similar programs in major universities and teaching hospitals across the country.
+The Institute is home to over 70 projects and six Affiliated Centers, addressing disability issues across the lifespan.

-The Institute conducts the following four core activities
+The Institute conducts the following four core activities –

 The Institute conducts collaborative projects with over 200 community organizations, K-12 schools, universities and colleges, service providers, government agencies, advocacy and self-advocacy groups, and professional associations around the U.S. and abroad (see the latest annual report for a complete list).

-The University Advisory Council serves as an internal advisory board to establish broad policies, evaluate the impact of the Institute within the University community, ensure continued University commitment to the Institute's work, and advise the director.
+The Institute Advisory Council serves as an internal advisory board to establish broad policies, evaluate the impact of the Institute within the University community, ensure continued University commitment to the Institute's work, and advise the director.

 The Community Advisory Council serves as an external advisory board to review and recommend broad programmatic directions, evaluate the impact of the Institute within the state and region, serve as liaison and advocate for the Institute's involvement in community-based activities, and advise on critical areas of need that the Institute should address in future planning efforts.
 Community Advisory Council Members include consumers and family members, providers or directors of collaborating state and local agencies, and policymakers or senior staff from state agencies that collaborate directly with the Institute.
 To learn more about the Community Advisory Council, please contact Beth Fondell at 612-624-6830 or by e-mail at firstname.lastname@example.org.